PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Staff are trained in early intervention approaches where potential or actual abuse, neglect or exploitation of clients is identified.

-Responding to Abuse, Neglect, and Exploitation of people with a Disability
+Responding to abuse, neglect and exploitation of people with a disability

 • That there is a culture of no retribution for any person who reports abuse, neglect or exploitation of a person with disability;